 Funnels are optimized for the lifetime value of a customer.
 This means that the moment they get on your page, you have a system to engage them to take the right action.

-It does not end there with a funnel, with a funnel, you can be able to track their behaviour and keep reminding them to complete the actions they initiated.
+It does not end there with a funnel, with a funnel, you can be able to track their behavior and keep reminding them to complete the actions they initiated.

 If your fennels are set correctly, you will be able to do the following